-Therefore the two parties need to exercise due diligence to examine project conditions and external factors to decide whether or not to enter into the deal and subsequently determine mutually acceptable collar option terms.
-Factors worth consideration include: traffic projection, toll rate structure, capital expenditure plan, road capacity, demographic conditions and transportation network.
+A concessionaire and an underwriter maintain their interests through arranging collar option terms in a flexible manner.
+Therefore, the two parties need to exercise due diligence to examine project conditions and external factors to decide whether or not to enter into the deal and subsequently determine mutually acceptable collar option terms.
+Factors worth consideration include: traffic projection, toll rate structure, capital expenditure plan, road capacity, demographic conditions, and transportation network.

 Studying these factors is necessary for assessing a collar contract's value from the concessionaire's perspective and demonstrating profits from the underwriter's perspective.
-The two strike prices in a collar allow for significant flexibility.
+The two strike prices in a collar allow a significant flexibility.
 By changing the values associated with the strike price band, the concessionaire can adjust the future and current cash flow to accommodate its financial needs.
 The different levels of the strike prices can also serve the concessionaire's risk appetite.

-A major constraint of revenue guarantee put option as a means of managing revenue risks in real toll PPP transportation projects, is that it requires the concessionaire to pay the risk premium.
+A major constraint of revenue guarantee put option as a means of managing revenue risks in real toll PPP transportation projects is that it requires the concessionaire to pay the risk premium.
 A revenue collar can overcome this barrier.
 The opposite position in a put and a call option produces a collar with zero value.
-In addition to the removal of upfront payment, the collar is worthy of consideration for other reasons such as embedded incentives, easy early termination, flexibility and favorable tax treatment.
+In addition to the removal of upfront payment, the collar is worthy of consideration for other reasons such as embedded incentives, easy early termination, flexibility, and favourable tax treatment.